Freeride (mountain biking): Differences between downhilling and freeriding

 Due to similarities with the bicycles used and often the riding locations, the divisions between downhill riding and freeriding are often overlooked.
 For example, freeride bikes have steeper head tube angles and shorter wheelbases for low-speed stability on technical stunts, while downhill bikes have slacker headtube angles and longer wheelbases for absolute high-speed stability at the cost of low-speed maneuverability.
 Downhill riding is primarily concerned with descending a slope on a given course as quickly as possible.
 There are often many obstacles in downhill riding, including jumps, drops, and rocky sections.

 Freeride is, by definition, a much broader realm of riding.
-For example, a freerider may often ride a very narrow wooden plank raised as many as twenty five feet above the ground, drop off of cliffs, raised platforms, or other man-made or natural objects onto a landing, or "transition" up to forty feet below.
+For example, a freerider may often ride a very narrow wooden plank raised as many as twenty-five feet above the ground, drop off of cliffs, raised platforms, or other man-made or natural objects onto a landing, or "transition" up to forty feet below.
 This may involve jumping over a structure below, such as a road or highway.
 Many aspects of freeriding are similar to downhill riding, with wide open speed and technical and very steep sections, or dirt jumping, with a series of man-made jumps and landings.
 Another key difference is the emphasis on performing tricks or stylish riding stances while airborne.
 A freeride course can be compared to a skatepark, where the purpose of the trail is to provide ample opportunities for the rider to become airborne, throw tricks, and create new and imaginative lines on and over the terrain.

-Main features of freeride bikes

-Frame

-The frame is made usually of aluminium alloys and/or steel, and usually smaller build compared to a downhill bike.
-It is also equipped with rear suspension systems, and many manufacturers still rely on simpler systems (i.e. single-pivot) in order to preserve strength and uninterrupted suspension travel.
-Freeride frames can also be lighter (where weight is an important consideration) than downhill frames, with these bikes being designated freeride lite and may come equipped with the new, oversized "onepointfive" (inch) head tube standard, in order to cater for increasing demand for stronger, long-travel(150–200 mm), single crown forks.
-There also exists a burlier breed of freeride bicycles.
-These bikes were originally designed for weight-no-object strength and reliability rather than lighter weight.
-However, in recent years, due to the emergence of new forging techniques for aluminum and the introduction of carbon fiber as a viable construction material, these frames have become considerably lighter than earlier generations, sometimes comparable to the weight of normal bicycles.

-Fork

-Single crown forks are now more popular.
-Companies such as Fox, Answer Products (Manitou), Marzocchi and RockShox, introduced them with very similar strength to their dual crown counterparts, with the immense advantage of being a single crown.
-This enables a significantly narrower steering diameter, and, more recently, airborne tricks such as 'barspin' or 'tailwhip', at the expense of torsional rigidity.
-This enables the bike to be used in a variety of ways.